Query DSL

 Graph Traversal

 The traverse option lets you follow relationships in the graph.
 This is one of FLXBL's most powerful features.
+Use it to filter entities based on related data, or to include related entities in your response with include: true.

 {